 - Preheat your oven to 250°F (121°C) and blend the fruit mixture until smooth.
 Set the blended fruit aside until the cake ingredients are combined.
 Line the bottom of a 10-inch Springform pan or cake pan and butter the bottom and sides.

-- Cream together the softened butter and dark brown sugar until smooth and fluffy, about 1-2 minutes.
-Add the eggs one at a time and combine between adding the additional eggs.
-You can add a tablespoon of flour to prevent the mixture from curdling.1 cup butter, 1 ¼ cups dark brown sugar, 5 large eggs
+- Cream together the softened 1 cup butter and 1¼ cups dark brown sugar until smooth and fluffy, about 1-2 minutes.
+Add the 5 large eggs one at a time and combine between adding the additional eggs.
+You can add a tablespoon of flour to prevent the mixture from curdling.

-- Add lime zest then juice, along with the vanilla and orange extract then mix to combine.
-Mix in the baking powder, cinnamon, nutmeg, allspice, orange peel, and salt then add the flour and combine until your batter is smooth.1 medium lime, 1 teaspoon vanilla extract, 1 teaspoon orange extract, 1 tablespoon baking powder, 1 teaspoon cinnamon, ½ teaspoon nutmeg, ½ teaspoon allspice, ¼ teaspoon salt, 1 tablespoon orange peel, 2 cups all-purpose flour
+- Add the zest from 1 medium lime then the lime juice, along with the 1 teaspoon vanilla extract and 1 teaspoon orange extract then mix to combine.
+Mix in the 1 tablespoon baking powder, 1 teaspoon cinnamon, ½ teaspoon nutmeg, ½ teaspoon allspice, 1 tablespoon orange peel, and ¼ teaspoon salt then add the 2 cups all-purpose flour and combine until your batter is smooth.

-- Add the browning sauce, molasses, and blended fruit then fold into the batter until fully combined.
-Transfer into your prepared Springform pan and smooth the top.2 tablespoon browning sauce, 2 tablespoon molasses
+- Add the 2 tablespoon browning sauce, 2 tablespoon molasses, and blended fruit then fold into the batter until fully combined.
+Transfer into your prepared Springform pan and smooth the top.

 - Bake at 250°F (121°C) for 2 hours, then start testing the cake with a toothpick or cake tester.
 Once an inserted toothpick or cake tester comes out clean and the top of the cake doesn't imprint when touched, remove the cake from the oven. *The cake can take up to 2 ½ hours depending on your pan size.